oroinc/documentation/backend/api/documentation.rst

                     label:            Probability
                     description:      The perceived probability of opportunity being successfully closed

-Please note that after changing a documentation you need to run ``oro:api:doc:cache:clear`` CLI command to apply the changes to API sandbox.
+.. note:: Please note that after changing a documentation you need to run ``oro:api:doc:cache:clear`` CLI command to apply the changes to API sandbox.

 Documentation File Format
 -------------------------

 The documentation file is a |Markdown1| document that contains description about one or multiple API resources.
 Please note that the |Markdown Extra| syntax is supported in the documentation file as well.

-The only requirement for such document is it should be written in particular format.
+The only requirement for such document is it should be written in a particular format.

 Each resource documentation should starts from '#' (h1) header that contains Fully-Qualified Class Name (FQCN) of the resource, e.g.: